KVSlab/morphMan/docs/source/Miscellaneous.rst

 (2011) [1]_, and Bogunović et al. (2012) [2]_.
 The algorithms can also be applied to arbitrary tubular structures for automated subdivision into bends.
+A third algorithm (Kjeldsberg) has been develop to subdivide the ICA according to the Bouthillier classification [4]_.

 Although the two algorithms are well described in both articles, there is lacking information on the input parameters used to